Sinkhole Insurance: What It Covers, Cost & Who Needs It

 How It Differs from Standard Homeowners Insurance

 Standard homeowners insurance (HO-3 policies) covers a defined list of "named perils" such as fire, windstorm, hail, and theft.
-Earth movement — including sinkhole activity — is almost universally excluded.
+Earth movement, including sinkhole activity, is almost universally excluded.
 This is a critical distinction that catches many homeowners off guard, especially in sinkhole-prone states.
+Sinkholes fall into a broader group of common home insurance exclusions that homeowners routinely misunderstand until a claim is filed.

 Feature Standard Homeowners Policy Sinkhole Endorsement